rogchap/rogchap.com/content/posts/in-process-grpc-web-proxy.md

 - gRPC
 ---

-From the offical [gRPC-Web](https://github.com/grpc/grpc-web) docs:
+From the official [gRPC-Web](https://github.com/grpc/grpc-web) docs:

 > "gRPC-Web clients connect to gRPC services via a special gateway proxy: the current version of the library uses Envoy by default, in which gRPC-Web support is built-in."